10 Essential Watering Tips to Keep Your Landscape Alive

 Shrubs benefit from slower watering that soaks down to the roots.

-• Hose watering: 1 to 2 minutes per shrub, once or twice per week
+• Hose watering: 1 to 2 minutes per shrub, two to four times per week

 The goal is not speed, it is depth.
 Let the water soak in gradually.